JohnnyDub08/cipher.js/README.md

 shitty ai demo here: https://johnnydub08.github.io/cipher.js/

 Just check it for yourself..it's written quite robust and behaves quite similar to anime.js in some regards.
-Can be a nice little special effect encryption or matrix themed webdesigns for you or your customers. :)
+Can be a nice little special effect for encryption or matrix themed webdesigns for you or your customers. :)

 🔐 cipher.js